My Teen Refuses To Eat Dinner. What Do I Do?

 • Ask them to come to the table anyway

-• Keep your tone neutral and matter-of-fact
+• Keep your tone neutral and matter-of-fact if possible

 • Sit with them for the entire meal